Skip to content

 Feature Available?
 Notes

-using<MyService> { } accesses the application's DI container, which is only possible when the app runs in the same JVM.
-With providedApplication(), calling using<T> throws a clear error explaining this.
+using<MyService> { } reaches into the AUT's DI container.
+That is only possible when the AUT runs in the same JVM.
+Provided applications get a clear error.

 my-service/